 Where To Buy Elderberries

 Elderberries, just like all berries, taste great and are extremely beneficial.
-But then, they have certain side effects as well.
+But they have certain side effects as well.

 What Are The Side Effects Of Elderberries?

 - Nausea Or Vomiting

 Consuming elderberries when they are raw and unripe might cause nauseai XAn uncomfortable feeling in the stomach that causes an urge to vomit but does not always lead to vomiting. and vomiting.
 In certain cases, it might also lead to severe diarrhea.

 - Autoimmune Diseases

 The berries might cause the immune system to become more active, so much that it might even increase the symptoms of autoimmune diseases – where the immune system attacks the body.
 Some of the autoimmune diseases include multiple sclerosisi XA disorder in which the immune system attacks the protective covering of the nerves and causes impaired coordination, and fatigue. andrheumatoid arthritisi XA chronic autoimmune disease that affects the joints of hands and legs and causes inflammation of joints and pain due to swelling. .